METHOD TO MASTERWORKS

 How do we facilitate a smooth transition from a beginning method to an intermediate repertoire series or exam system?

-how do i know which books to use?
+How do I know which books to use?

 This is where my amazing spreadsheet comes in!